 Buyer’s Guide – Key Considerations

-Are you looking for the ultimate in creative devices?
-If so, built-in effects are a must.
-These range from reverse and half-speed options, to full-on multi-effects machines that include delay, distortion, flanger and beyond.
-If you already have all of the effects you think you might need, and would rather go for something that simply loops, then you can opt for a pedal without these extra features.
+Some looper pedals come with effects such as delay, distortion, flanger and beyond.
+If you already have all of the pedals you think you might need, and would rather go for something that simply loops, then you can opt for a pedal without these extra features.

-True bypass is a feature on many of these products.
-It means that there’s no circuitry between the input and output of the pedal, enabling your tone to stay exactly the same as it was before it entered the pedal.
-True bypass also ensures that there’s no unwanted buzzing from it coming through when it’s not in use.
+True bypass is a feature on many looper pedals.
+It means that there’s no circuitry between the input and output of the pedal, keeping your tone exactly the same as it was before it entered the pedal.
+It also ensures that there’s no unwanted buzzing from it coming through when it’s not in use.
+If you’re a stickler for keeping your tone as true to the original as possible, then get one with this option.

-Are you a tech geek who loves computers, synths, sequencers and VSTs?
-If so, a looper with MIDI inputs will be perfect for you.
-Loopers which interact with MIDI can import messages from MIDI controllers and devices such as electronic drum kits or samplers, in order to trigger or change an endless amount of sounds.
+Are you a tech geek who loves computers, synths, sequencers, and VSTs?
+If so, you’ll want MIDI inputs to hook up to an electronic drum kit or sampler.
 A looper with this functionality can sync to DAW interfaces, and you can set the controls so that your interface does things that you’d normally do on the pedal, meaning you don’t always need to use your feet.

 Product Round-up & Reviews – Best Looper Pedal

-The Donner Tiny Looper is a very inexpensive pedal which still has an impressive amount of features.
+We start off with the Donner Tiny Looper, a very affordable loop pedal that still has an impressive amount of features.

 There’s a ½ speed option as well as a reverse option, accessible via a toggle switch, so you can easily manipulate your sounds after you’ve recorded them and explore an array of creative options.